Nath9319/DocumentationAgent/output/CalculatorCode/documentation/FinancialServicecalculate_present_value.md

 # Documentation for `FinancialService.calculate_present_value`

+> ⚠️ **Quality Notice**: Documentation generated with 0% confidence.
+Some dependencies could not be fully resolved.

+> ⚠️ **Note**: Some dependencies could not be fully resolved.
+Documentation may be incomplete.
-### calculate_present_value(rate: float, nper: int, pmt: float, fv: float, when: str) -> float
+### calculate_present_value(cash_flows: list, discount_rate: float) -> float

 **Description:**
-Calculates the present value of an investment based on a specified interest rate, number of periods, periodic payment, future value, and the timing of the payment.
-This method is essential for financial analysis, allowing users to determine the current worth of future cash flows.
+Calculates the present value of a series of future cash flows, discounted at a specified rate.
+This method is essential for evaluating the worth of an investment by determining how much future cash flows are worth in today's terms.

 **Parameters:**
+- `cash_flows` (`list`): A list of floats representing the future cash flows expected from the investment.
+Each element in the list corresponds to a cash flow at a specific time period.
-- `rate` (`float`): The interest rate for each period, expressed as a decimal (e.g., 0.05 for 5%).
+- `discount_rate` (`float`): The discount rate as a decimal (e.g., 0.05 for a 5% discount rate).
+This rate is used to discount future cash flows back to their present value.
-- `nper` (`int`): The total number of payment periods in the investment's lifespan.
-- `pmt` (`float`): The amount of money paid or received in each period.
-- `fv` (`float`): The future value of the investment at the end of the last period.
-- `when` (`str`): Indicates when payments are due.
-Acceptable values are 'end' (default) for payments made at the end of each period or 'begin' for payments made at the beginning.

 **Expected Input:**
-- `rate` should be a non-negative float representing the interest rate per period.
-- `nper` should be a positive integer indicating the total number of periods.
+- `cash_flows` should be a list containing numeric values (floats or integers) that represent the cash inflows or outflows at different time periods.
-- `pmt` can be any float value, representing the payment amount per period.
-- `fv` should be a float representing the future value of the investment.
+- `discount_rate` should be a non-negative float.
+A value of 0.0 indicates no discounting, while a positive value reflects the rate at which future cash flows are discounted.
-- `when` should be a string that is either 'begin' or 'end', indicating the timing of the payments.

 **Returns:**
-`float`: The present value of the investment, representing the current worth of future cash flows discounted at the specified interest rate.
+`float`: The present value of the future cash flows, representing the total worth of the investment in today's currency.

 **Detailed Logic:**
-- The method utilizes the `npf.pv` function from the NumPy Financial library to perform the present value calculation.
+- The method utilizes the `npf.pv` function from the external library to perform the present value calculation.
+This function takes the discount rate and the series of cash flows as inputs.
-- It first prepares the input parameters, ensuring they conform to the expected types and values.
-- The `npf.pv` function is called with the provided parameters, which computes the present value based on the formula for discounting future cash flows.
+- It applies the present value formula, which discounts each cash flow back to its present value based on the specified discount rate.
-- The result is then returned as a float, representing the present value of the investment based on the specified criteria.
-This method effectively abstracts the complexity of the underlying financial calculations, providing a straightforward interface for users.
+- The final output is the sum of all discounted cash flows, providing a single value that represents the present worth of the investment.
+This calculation is crucial for financial analysis, investment decision-making, and comparing the value of different investment opportunities.

+---
+*Generated with 0% context confidence*